michaellofton/Instagram/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

 ### Video Walkthrough
-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories:<br>
 ![Walkthrough](walkthrough/part2/WalkthroughPart2.gif)<br>
 GIF created with [LiceCap](http://www.cockos.com/licecap/).